 The subterranean passageway leads through brick barrel-vaulted arches under the City Market Whistler Plaza.
 It was used for storing goods for the market upstairs, and many people believe it’s one of the haunted places in Indy.

-Pro Tip: The catacombs can only be visited on tours.
-The short half-hour tours are offered on select Saturdays by Indiana Landmarks.
+Top Tip: The catacombs can only be visited by a tour on select Saturdays by Indiana Landmarks.
+(Unavailable during the market renovation.)

 #5 Stand in Awe at the Indiana War Memorial

 Inside the Indy War Museum – which is free to visit – displays cover US battles from the American Revolutionary War to recent conflicts.
-Military flags, war bond posters and wartime paraphernalia (everything from firearms to uniforms to a Cobra helicopter) are on display throughout.
+Military flags, war bond posters and wartime paraphernalia (including a Cobra helicopter) are on display throughout.

 The solemn Shrine Room, displaying a giant US flag and the Star of Destiny, is absolutely not to be missed.

-Pro Tip: The entire Indiana War Memorial Plaza covers five city blocks and, all inclusive, ranks as the largest war memorial in the United States.
+Pro Tip: The entire Indiana War Memorial Plaza covers five city blocks and ranks as the largest war memorial in the United States.

 #6 Stroll along the American Legion Mall